MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

     | Username | **DebraB@** `<<your lab domain>>.onmicrosoft.com` |
     | Password | Enter the admin password of the tenant(Refer the Lab Resources tab to retrieve the tenant's admin password). |

-4. Click on the Yammer icon to see that it loads correctly.
+4. Select on the Yammer icon to see that it loads correctly.

 #### Task 2 -  Create a conditional access policy